philips-software/logproxy/README.md

 # Filter only mode
 You may choose to operate Logproxy in Filter only mode.
+It will listen for messages on the logdrain endpoints, run these through any active filter plugins and then discard instead of delivering them to HSDP logging.
-It will listen for messages, run them through the plugin system but not deliver them.
-This is useful if you are using plugins for real-time processing only and you do not need to deliver these logs to HSDP Logging.
+This is useful if you are using plugins for real-time processing only.
 To enable filter only mode set `LOGPROXY_DELIVERY` to `none`

 ```
 ...